Arts & Sciences Award for Faculty Governance

 Jennifer and Devin Murphy Faculty Award

 These awards recognize outstanding integration of faculty research with the teaching of undergraduate or graduate students.
 Projects eligible for recognition include honors theses, independent studies, faculty research projects involving students, master's theses, or doctoral dissertations.
-Each award carries an annual salary supplement, in place for two years.
+Each award carries a $3,000 one-time payment in each of two years.
 Tenured Arts & Science faculty are eligible.

 Joseph Plumeri Award